devbyte1328/python-shell/README.md

 - Automatically generates `requirements.txt` using `pipreqs` if it's missing
 - Installs all required packages from `requirements.txt`
 - Runs your `main.py` script
-- No guesswork, no hardcoded mapping — actual package names resolved from imports

 ## Installation